singularityhub/sregistry-cli/docs/clients/aws.md

 ```bash
 docker pull ${AWS_REPO}/library/busybox
 ```
 It took me almost an hour to get this complete thing working.
-That's really sad, Amazon.
+Not going to comment further on that.

 #### Test with CURL

 Now we would want to test pinging our repository with curl.
+This entire shenanigans should work.

 ```bash
 AWS_TOKEN=$(aws ecr get-authorization-token --output text --query 'authorizationData[].authorizationToken')